 These categories and sub-categories build on and expand existing frameworks and classification systems,[8] and were intended to be compatible with the Tokyo N4G summit commitment types and the UN FSS action tracks.[9]
 Nutrition commitments made in the Nutrition Year of Action were self-classified by stakeholders using the commitment types introduced in the N4G commitment-making guide.[10]
 They were subsequently re-classified and checked by the GNR against the comprehensive nutrition action classification system introduced herein.

-The section ‘Detailed examples of nutrition actions by action category and sub-category’ on this webpage provides a comprehensive (yet non-exhaustive) list of examples of nutrition actions – aligned to the nutrition action categories and sub-categories – to inspire and inform the shaping of nutrition commitments by stakeholders.
+The section ‘Detailed examples of nutrition actions by action category and sub-category’ provides a comprehensive (yet non-exhaustive) list of examples of nutrition actions – aligned to the nutrition action categories and sub-categories – to inspire and inform the shaping of nutrition commitments by stakeholders.
 This list was initially drawn from the literature as well as expert input from the GNR Independent Expert Group and has been updated based on nutrition commitments registered in the NAF.
 As shown below, one commitment may have multiple goals covering different action categories.

 A Nutrition Action Classification System commitment may have multiple goals spanning multiple categories of action

 For this current iteration of the classification system, we aligned each category and/or sub-category with the relevant N4G commitment type,[11] the nutrition-related SDGs[12] and the WHA global nutrition targets.[13]
-Over time, we will further align these with all SDGs[14] as appropriate, as well as with the UN FSS action tracks[15] and the ICN2 actions.[16]

 Enabling actions